Amer-bit/learning-journal/README.md

 ## From Zarqa

-**Adding two stars at the start of the sentence and the end of it will add bold style**
+**Adding two stars at the start of the sentence and at the end of it will add bold style**

 If we needed to quote some one you must use > for example: My wise friend once said
 >lol